cirillodavide/gene_multilayer_network/README.md

 ### Motivation

 To populate the relational graph with molecular information, we created a gene-gene multilayer network consisting of five layers in which nodes represent genes and edges represent different types of associations retrieved from publicly available knowledge bases.
 The gene-gene multilayer network allows to expand the information of the meduloblastoma data-driven network provided by CURIE upon several layers of molecular information.
 All the data was downloaded on October 19, 2019.
-The scripts to generate the gene-gene multilayer network are available at https://github.com/cirillodavide/gene_multilayer_network.

 ### Data sources